-General: Linköping University Master’s Programme in Experimental and Medical Biosciences applies student-centered learning among which Problem Based Learning (PBL) is one pedagogical philosophy and method.
-To prepare the students for future employment, practical and experimental work in laboratory settings are important parts of the programme in courses as well as in individual projects.
+General: Linköping University Master’s Programme in Experimental and Medical Biosciences applies student centred learning among which Problem Based Learning (PBL) is one pedagogical philosophy and method.

 Active participation in the compulsory parts is necessary to pass the course, and assessment of them is carried out continuously.
-Compulsory parts in this course are: experimental, laboratory work or other relevant forms of data collection, presence at the presentation of at least seven other students’ project presentations apart from the ones critically reviewed, presence at a minimum of four seminars in the seminar series “Life Science” at Linköping University.
+Compulsory parts in this course are: seminar, tutorial groups and laboratory work.

 Scope of re-examination

-The extent of a re−examination shall be similar to the regular examination
+The extent of the re-examination shall be similar to the regular examination.

 Change of examiners